LinXialab/TGS_somatic_TEI/README.md

         A.mean(Lengtha) - 2 * STRI(Lengtha) <= Lengths <= mean(Lengtha) + 2 * STRI(Lengtha)
         B.Q1 - 1.5 * IQR <= Length <= Q3 + 1.5 * IQR
         ```
-- Assess SVs in repeat regions for significant length differences between tumor and blood alignments, retaining only those exhibiting clear distinctions.
+- Assess SVs in repeat regions for significant length differences between tumor and blood, retaining only those exhibiting clear distinctions.
 ### Step 3: SV Correction And Annotation

 - Use **Iris** (version 1.0.4) to correct the positions and sequences of somatic SVs (INSs and DUPs)